 Architecture exhibitions are notoriously difficult.
 In the words of Jacques Herzog, "since architecture itself cannot be exhibited, we are forever compelled to find substitutes."
 A photo of a building is first and foremost a photo, just as a drawing is a drawing and a model some sort of a sculpture.
 You will never experience the built design the way you look at a model.
 This is why today architects frequently use computer animations to show a run through the building.

 There are no such animated movies at "Beauty and Waste in the Architecture of Herzog & De Meuron".
 Other than that nearly every possible manifestation of architectural thinking is there: from material studies to technical drawings and from initial models to full-scale prototypes.
-The exhibition's emphasis is on what Herzog & De Meuron refer to as the office's "accumulated waste", all that is left over from the design process when a project is finished.
+The exhibition's emphasis is on what Herzog & De Meuron refer to as the office's "accumulated waste": all that is left over from the design process when a project is finished.
 Thus there are few photographs of built projects with which to compare the models.
 Instead there are many studies of materials, of the shapes of crystals and the patterns in dented metals.
-Together they give a fascinating insight into the thinking that goes into Herzog and De Meuron’s designs.
+Together they give a fascinating insight into the thinking that goes into Herzog and De Meuron's designs.
 The exhibition could therefore also have been called something like "Inside the Mind of Herzog & De Meuron".

 The exhibition brings out clearly the design aspect for which Herzog & De Meuron are perhaps most famous: the building's skin.
 There are prototypes of the concrete panels used in the façade of the Technical School Library in Eberswalde, which feature photos by Thomas Ruff, of the façade panels for the new De Young Museum in San Francisco and for the Walker Art Center in Minneapolis.
 In this fascination with material qualities one can see the influence of the German artist Joseph Beuys with whom Herzog & De Meuron collaborated in the late 70s, although of course their fascination may have led them to Beuys in the first place.

-The exhibition has been divided into two parts.
-One has been designed as what Herzog & De Meuron refer to as some sort of a market place, with models and studies of materials laid out on tables like the merchandise at a market.
+The exhibition is divided into two parts.
+One section has been designed as what Herzog & De Meuron refer to as some sort of a market place, with models and studies of materials laid out on tables like the merchandise at a market.
 A few walls have been erected to create a number of connected galleries, which provide room for the second part of the exhibition, consisting of artworks by some of the artists with whom Herzog & De Meuron frequently collaborate, some early sketches and an urban planning project.
 Some walls have been covered from top to bottom with small equally sized photos and technical drawings of the Schaulager in Basel.

 Most of the tables in the main space are devoted to one or two projects.
 One table displays the models for many of their early projects, including one tiny model of the building for which Herzog & De Meuron are at the moment the most famous, but which I find among their least successful, the Tate Modern in London.

 On each table a small note provides some brief information about the project and why a particular design solution was chosen.
 This way we learn that the structure of the Dominus Winery in Napa Valley takes advantage of the extreme variety in temperature over the course of a day.
-The walls consist of wire containers filled with stones, so called "gabions", which you also find along the roads in some mountainous areas.
-It required Herzog & De Meuron to design a model at their office in Basel and then an on-site full scale nine meter high mock-up to test the design’s structural feasability.
+The walls consist of wire containers filled with stones, so called gabions, which you also find along the roads in some mountainous areas.
+It required Herzog & De Meuron to design a model at their office in Basel and then an on-site full scale nine meter high mock-up to test the design's structural feasability.
 The model included in the exhibition, which has large pieces of gravel as walls, is truly extraordinary.
 The same holds for the 1:20 façade model of the Allianz Arena soccer stadium in Munich, currently under construction.